opensponsorship-dev-test/frontend/README.md

 - Implemented GET and POST endpoints from the backend to load athletes and save new athletes.

+- Did not have time to implement PUT endpoint for updating profiles

 - Data is validated on the server but I did not have time to set up proper error handling.

 - I did not have time to add a stepper display to show what page of the form the user is on